dikyardiyanto17/mediasoup-nodejs/README.md

 - Host can mute / unmute all participants (&#x2713;)

 ### 0.1.1
+- Repetitive when user A and B in screen sharing mode and new user joining room to check the audio is normal and screen sharing mode is displaying properly  (&#x2713;)
 - Test host title text on username is displayed or not, when host title changing constantly (&#x2713;)

 ## Change Log